 Radley M&P Scholarship Award

 This fund supports undergraduate students majoring in Russian.
-Areas supported include study abroad projects, student research project support, partial tuition support and internships in Russia.
+Areas supported include study abroad projects, student research project support, partial tuition support and internships.

 Luczkowski-Habash Award for Polish Studies